Pete-Hall/weekend-jquery-server-calculator/README.md

 - [ ] set up C button functionality
 - [ ] review ALL required baseline functionality on INSTRUCTIONS
 - [ ] can I refactor so the /answer GET request is fulfilled in the /math GET request? (would need to update client.js for the appending).

-- [ ] set up JQ/client.js click handlers
-- [ ] create functions with GET/POST + appending things to the DOM (each operator sends to a different route?)
 - [ ] if feeling spicy, have each operator be it's own route?

+Stretch Goals Tasks
+---
+- [ ] look at Stretch goals